 Gradle is an advanced device focused on Groovy and Kotlin for general purposes.
 It is an open-source construction automation platform based on Apache Maven and Apache Ant concepts.
 It can create virtually any kind of software.
 This is for the multi-project construction that can be very growing.
 Instead of XML to announce project configuration, it introduces a Java and Groovy-based DSL.
 It uses a DAG to set the order of the task to be performed.
 Gradle provides an elastic model that can assist in creating and packaging code creation cycles for web and mobile applications.

 It provides support for software development, testing, and deployment on various platforms.
-The automation framework is designed for several languages and platforms including Java, Scala, Linux, C / C++, and Groovy.
+The automation framework is designed for several languages and platforms, including Java, Scala, Linux, C / C++, and Groovy.
 Gradle was first published in 2007 and is updated stably on 18 November 2019.
-The advantages of Ant and Maven have been taken by Gradle and the two have been eliminated.
+Gradle has taken the advantages of Ant and Maven, and the two have been eliminated.